2.22 Provisions:

 Share warrants issued during the financial year 2023-24.

 The Company had issued 22,00,000 convertible share warrants on preferential basis to the Promoters pursuant to the shareholders' approval obtained on November 7, 2023.
-The warrants were allotted on January 01,2024 at a price of ' 102.50 each ("warrant price") upon receipt of 25 % upfront amount ' 563.75 Lakh.
+The warrants were allotted on January 01,2024 at a price of '102.50 each ("warrant price") upon receipt of 25 % upfront amount '563.75 Lakh.

 CCDs issued during the financial year 2023-24.

-The Company had alloted 26,00,755 CCDs at a price of ' 102.50 each in first tranche on December 28, 2023 fully paid up and 16,11,482 CCDs at price of ' 102.50 each in second tranche on January 01, 2024 fully paid up.
+The Company had alloted 26,00,755 CCDs at a price of '102.50 each in first tranche on December 28, 2023 fully paid up and 16,11,482 CCDs at price of '102.50 each in second tranche on January 01, 2024 fully paid up.

 The balance of equity component transfer to retained earning during the financial year 2023-24.

-19.2 DETAILS OF SECURITY OFFERED FOR BORROWINGS OUTSTANDING AS AT MARCH 31, 2024
+19.2 DETAILS OF SECURITY OFFERED FOR BORROWINGS OUTSTANDING AS AT MARCH 31, 2025

 1. Bank of Baroda's working capital are secured by exclusive First Charge by way of equitable mortgage of factory land & building, office building and hypothecation of other fixed assets of the Company viz.
-Plant & Machinery, Tools & Dies, Instruments & Equipments, Furniture & Fixture, Electrical Installation, Office Equipments, Computers, etc. both present and future situated at Plot No.5, 6 & 8, Tata Motors Ltd. Vendor Park, Rudrapur, Uttarakhand and Second Charge by way of mortgage of factory land & building, office building and hypothecation of other fixed assets of the Company viz.
+Plant & Machinery, Tools & Dies, Instruments & Equipments, Furniture & Fixture, Electrical Installation, Office Equipments, Computers, etc. both present and future situated at Plot No.5, 6 & 8, Tata Motors Ltd. Vendor Park, Rudrapur, Uttarakhand and first pari passu by way of mortgage of factory land & building, office building and hypothecation of other fixed assets of the Company viz.
 Plant & Machinery, Tools & Dies, Instruments & Equipments, Furniture & Fixture, Electrical Installation, Office Equipments, Computers, etc., both present and future situated at S.No.
 313,314, 320 to 323, at Nanekarwadi, Chakan, Pune 410501. (called as Chakan Unit- II).

-2. Tata Motors Finance Solutions Ltd 's Term loans are secured by first charge on Land & Building, Plant & Machinery of the Company situated at S. No. 313, 314, 320 to 323, Nanekarwadi, Chakan, Tal Khed, Dist Pune Extension of First Pari passu charge of ' 2375 Lakh.
-Further they are secured by First & Exclusive charge on land, Building, Plant & Machinery both present and future situated at Survey no. 287, 291 to 295 and 298 Nanekarwadi, Taluka Khed, Dist Pune and
+2. Tata Motors Finance Solutions Ltd 's Term loans are secured by First Pari Passu charge on Land & Building, Plant & Machinery of the Company situated at S. No. 313, 314, 320 to 323, Nanekarwadi, Chakan, Tal Khed, Dist Pune .
+Further they are secured by First & Exclusive charge on land, Building, Plant & Machinery both present and future situated at Survey no. 287, 291 to 295 and 298 Nanekarwadi, Taluka Khed, Dist Pune and first exclusive charge on land and building, plant & machinery situated at Plot No. 186-A, Belur Industrial Area growth Centre, Opp.
+High Court, Dharwad, Karnataka.

-Director and one employee of the company and for LC limit of ' 1900 Lakh (b) Credit Facilities of Tata Motors Financial Services Ltd are further guaranteed by Managing Director and One Promotor Director in their personal capacity.
+(B) Credit Facilities of Tata Motors Financial Services Ltd are further guaranteed by Managing Director and One Promotor Director in their personal capacity.

-5. Interest rate for above loans are range between 11.35% to 16.45%
+6. Interest rate for above loans are range between 7.85% to 16.45%.

 C) Performance Obligations